 Chocolate in France is an obsession.
-Paris chocolate is an art form, an entire food group that knows no boundaries.
+In Paris, chocolate is an art form, an entire food group!
 There are hundreds of artisan chocolate shops found throughout the city.

-Debauve & Gallais, the first chocolate shop in Paris, opened in 1818 and is still found at the same location.
+Debauve & Gallais, the first chocolate shop, opened in 1818 and is still found at the same location.

 To be in Paris is to be surrounded by chocolatiers, each one with their own distinctive touch.
 It's easy to hook up with a tour that gets you inside the best of the shops, sampling and learning all about chocolate.